Albinbritto/Albinbritto/README.md

 ### ✨ Final Note

 I love connecting with engineers, innovators, and creators.
-If you're working on something interesting in **frontend, DX, forms, editors, or GenAI — let's talk!** 😄
+If you're working on something interesting in **frontend, forms, editors, or GenAI — let's talk!** 😄

 ---
 Made with ❤️ by Albin Britto